Open source app published on F-Droid

 "We are happy to see how enthusiastic Tutanota is about F-Droid and free software, having rewritten their app from scratch so it could be included.
 Furthermore, they take special measures to avoid tracking you, and the security looks solid with support for end-to-end encryption and two-factor authentication", says the F-Droid team.

-Tutanota is the secure mail service that focuses on security and privacy.
-Being open source is a crucial part of this, and from its early days, Tutanota has been published on GitHub as open source, licensed under GPLv3.
+From its early days, Tutanota has been published on GitHub as open source, licensed under GPLv3.

 Updating our open source apps to fully get rid of Google